Stephen J. Dubner: Personal life

-Dubner currently resides in New York City with his wife, documentary photographer Ellen Binder, their two children, and their dog.
+As of June 2023, Dubner resides in New York City with his wife, documentary photographer Ellen Binder, their two children, and their dog.
 In a 2017 New York Times profile, Dubner described his ideal Sunday as one in which he walks his dog in Central Park early in the morning, watches an FC Barcelona game with his son, and spends the afternoon cooking dinner with his daughter.